aws/ec2-macos-utils/README.md

 The `grow` command resizes an APFS container to its maximum size.
 This is done by fetching all disk and system partition information, repairing the physical device to update partition information, calculating the amount of free space available, and resizing the container to its max size.
+Repairing the physical device is necessary in order to properly allocate the amount of available free space.

 The `grow` command should be run with `sudo` as it requires root access in order to repair the physical disk.